Menu

 flora@carfacontario.ca

 Flora Shum is a Hong Kong born-Tkaronto/Toronto based artist, educator, and cultural worker.
 She co-directs Paperhouse Studio (c.2013), where she carries forward the vision for paper as a medium, and leads arts-based programming for underserved communities.
-She is one half of duo collective—AURA and is a member of Toronto Arts Council’s Creative Communities Committee.
+She is one half of duo collective—AURA and sits on the Toronto Arts Council’s Creative Communities Committee.
 Her artistic practice is experimental and collaborative by nature, with roots in papermaking, printmaking, and book arts, extending to found objects, sculpture, and installation.
 She has exhibited locally and internationally, including Toronto (ON), Whistler (BC), New York (NY), and Hong Kong.

 She also has project management and facilitation experience of over 10 years, and has worked with many notable organizations such as Harbourfront Centre, University of Toronto, Toronto Public Library, Toronto Biennial of Art, Textile Museum, Central Technical School (Toronto, ON.), Peter Pitseolak School (Kinngait, NU.), Attagoyuk Ilisavik (Pangnirtung, NU.), and Mozilla Foundation with YWCA Toronto and Youth Empowering Parents.